 In an era of free or near-free shipping, ecommerce merchants must carefully choose shipping carriers.
 UPS could be less expensive and faster for certain items, but FedEx or USPS could be better for others.
 Freight carriers can help some merchants, while others could use last-mile hybrid services.
 How can a merchant decide?

-In this 1-hour “Essential Skills” online seminar, we’ll provide a rundown of the various shipping options for domestic U.S. merchants.
+In this 1-hour “Essential Skills” online seminar, which first aired on Feb.
+21, 2017, we’ll provide a rundown of the various shipping options for domestic U.S. merchants.
 We’ll offer a framework to help merchants select carriers that best fit their business and meet the increasingly rigorous expectations of modern online consumers.

 How to Select Shipping Carriers